Diana-Lachkova/Wikipedia_Webscraping/README.md

 # Wikipedia_Webscraping
-Webscraping of OSRS wikipedia page using Jupyter
+Webscraping of Old School RuneScape (OSRS) wikipedia page using Python.

 Information about the OSRS character known as 'Zulrah' was accessed on Wikipedia.